 Acupuncture originated in China, and is rooted in the theories of Traditional Chinese Medicine.
 This system discovered a whole network of energy lines throughout the whole body, which are called meridians or channels.
 Along these meridians are acupoints, each of which has a particular effect upon the body’s energies.

-Very fine needles are then inserted into a number of points on the body, and some may be selected far from the area that is currently bother you – for example, in cases of migraine the needles are often placed in the feet or hands!
+Very fine needles are then inserted into a number of points on the body.
+Some may be selected far from the area that is currently bother you.
+For example, in cases of migraine the needles are often placed in the feet or hands!

-Generally, the needles are not painful, but some sensations of tingling, warmth or achiness can be experienced, which is usually an indication of your body responding to the acupuncture, and often they are short lasting.
+Generally, the needles are not painful, but some sensations of tingling, warmth or achiness can be experienced.
+This is usually an indication of your body responding to the acupuncture, and often they are short lasting.
 However, if you are concerned any point during the session, you can tell your acupuncturist who will be able to make any changes to your treatment as appropriate.

 In many cases, a course of acupuncture sessions is required, and your acupuncturist will discuss this with you at your first session.
 Once symptoms have improved, many people chose to continue receiving acupuncture every 6-8 weeks, or 4 times a year at the end of each season as a way to maintain their wellbeing.